See also: Where to Stay in Atlanta

 Laugh Out Loud at Dad’s Garage Theatre Company

-The Fox theatre will transport you back to the golden era of Hollywood with its red cushion seats, white marble staircases, gold engravings on the walls and an overall feeling of regality and old-school Hollywood charm.
-The theatre’s main purpose is to showcase classic Hollywood films but it also hosts music concerts, the Atlanta Ballet, Broadway shows and live performances.
-The theatre is one of the most visited sites of Atlanta, according to Trip Advisor and will not leave you disappointed.
+Fox Theatre will transport you back to Hollywood's golden era with its red cushion seats, white marble staircases, gold engravings on the walls, and an overall feeling of regality and old-school Hollywood charm.

 Admire Modernism at the High Museum of Art